 Are you a problem gambler?
 If so, you are not alone.
 Millions of people struggle with gambling addiction.

-Problem gambling can cause severe financial, emotional, and physical distress and can have serious consequences for your health and wellbeing — so seeking immediate support is vital.
+Problem gambling can cause severe financial, emotional, and physical distress, and it can have serious consequences for your health and wellbeing — so seeking support as early as possible is vital.

 The good news is that help is available.
-There are several organisations that specialise providing services and giving advice to individuals and families affected by gambling addiction.
-Many of which run support groups where gamblers can connect with others who are dealing with the same issues to share experiences, find emotional support, and learn from those who have recovered from struggles.
+There are several organisations that specialise in providing services and advice to individuals and families affected by gambling addiction.
+Many of them run support groups where gamblers can connect with others facing similar challenges, share experiences, find emotional support, and learn from people who are already on the road to recovery.

-Here’s where to find problem gambling support in the UK and USA.
+Below you’ll find trusted sources of problem gambling support in both the UK and the USA.

 Find Problem Gambling Help In The UK

-If you are in the UK and are concerned about your gambling, or that of someone you know, help is available.
-The following organisations can provide advice and support:
+If you are in the UK and are concerned about your gambling — or that of someone you know — the following organisations can provide confidential advice and support.

 GamCare

-GamCare is a UK-based charity providing free information, advice, and support for anyone affected by problem gambling.
+GamCare is a UK-based charity that provides free information, advice, and support for anyone affected by problem gambling.

-The charity provides a range of services, including a helpline, online support, face-to-face counselling, and group therapies.
-The charity will direct you to other specialist services and local support groups to suit your needs.
-GamCare also provides education and training to frontline professionals, helping them to identify and support those with gambling problems.
+The charity offers a range of services, including a helpline, online support, face-to-face counselling, and group therapies.
+GamCare can also direct you to specialist services and local support groups that suit your needs.
+It provides education and training to frontline professionals, helping them to recognise and support people with gambling problems.

 0808 8020 133 | gamcare.org.uk

-Gamblers Anonymous UK (GAUK) is a self-help organisation offering mutual support to problem gamblers.
+Gamblers Anonymous UK (GAUK) is a self-help organisation offering mutual support to people affected by gambling addiction.

-GAUK is fellowship of men and women who have come together to share their experience, strength, and hope with each other so that they may solve their common problem and help others to do the same.
-GAUK offers a twelve-step program for recovery from problem gambling.
-The twelve-step program encourages members to take personal responsibility for their behaviour, and to recognise the need for help from a higher power.
-GAUK also offers support groups, workshops, and a telephone helpline.
+GAUK is a fellowship of men and women who come together to share their experience, strength, and hope so that they may solve their common problem and help others do the same.
+The programme follows a twelve-step recovery model that encourages personal responsibility and mutual support.
+GAUK also offers meetings, workshops, and a telephone helpline.

 020 7384 3040 | gamblersanonymous.org.uk